-Federal or Commonwealth: Malcolm Turnbull (prime minister, Liberal Party) and Michael McCormack (deputy prime minister, National Party)
+Federal or Commonwealth: Scott Morrison (prime minister, Liberal Party) and Michael McCormack (deputy prime minister, National Party)

 New South Wales: Gladys Berejiklian (premier, Liberal) and John Barilaro (deputy premier, National)

-Queensland: Annastacia Palaszczuk (premier, Labor) and Jackie Trad (deputy premier, Labor)
+Queensland: Annastacia Palaszczuk (premier, Labor) and Steven Miles (deputy premier, Labor)

 South Australia: Steven Marshall (premier, Liberal) and Vickie Chapman (deputy premier, Liberal)

-Tasmania: Will Hodgman (premier, Liberal) and Jeremy Rockliff (deputy premier, Liberal)
+Tasmania: Peter Gutwein (premier, Liberal) and Jeremy Rockliff (deputy premier, Liberal)

 Victoria: Daniel Andrews (premier, Labor) and James Merlino (deputy premier, Labor)